ublue-os/ucore-kmods/README.md

 A layer for adding extra kernel modules to your Fedora CoreOS image.

+# Features

+Feel free to PR more kmod build scripts into this repo!

+- [zfs](https://github.com/openzfs/zfs) - OpenZFS advanced file system and volume manager

 # Usage

-Add this to your Containerfile to install all the RPM packages, replacing `RELEASE` with either `stable` or `testing`:
+Add this to your Containerfile to install ZFS RPM packages, replacing `RELEASE` with either `stable` or `testing`:

     COPY --from=ghcr.io/ublue-os/ucore-kmods:RELEASE /rpms/ /tmp/rpms
-    RUN rpm-ostree install /tmp/rpms/kmods/*.rpm
+    RUN rpm-ostree install /tmp/rpms/kmods/zfs/*.rpm

 This example shows:
-1. copying all the rpms from the `ucore-kmods` image
+1. copying all the rpms from the `ucore-kmods` image into an image temp directory
-2. installing the kmods RPMs, providing the actual kmods built in this repo
+2. installing the normal (not debug/src/devel/other) zfs RPMs which were built in this repo

-# Features

-Feel free to PR more kmod build scripts into this repo!

-- [zfs](https://github.com/openzfs/zfs) - OpenZFS advanced file system and volume manager
+Note: inspect the build logs or image filesystem to see the extra ZFS RPMS provided.

 # Adding kmods